LinuxAtDuke/Intro-To-Linux/README.md

 **free**

-A tool to see the amount of memory (RAM) and swap space available and in use on the system.
+Free is a tool to see the amount of memory (RAM) and swap space available and in use on the system.

 *Useful Flags:*